alzwded/JakVM/NOTES.JakVM2.md

 * RS and RF may be implemented in the same register.
 RS can only be read by the J** instructions.
 RF can only be read via the IRF instruction with a mask.
 * RS is modified by various instructions (Arithmetic, Bitwise, IRF, CLI...)
 * RF is modified by external forces and is cleared by the RET instruction
+* the IS register contains the data from all of the registers (sans RF).
+This is used to restore data via the RET instruction after an interrupt
+* the IS register is filled with data whenever an interrupt occurs.
+It is essentially a shadow of all of the other registers

 Flags
 =====